freeipa/freeipa/2-client-install.rst

 hosts, subject to *Host-based access control* (HBAC) rules.
 Users logged onto the host can also acquire Kerberos tickets for accessing *services* in your domain.

+You can now move on to
+`Unit 3: User management and Kerberos authentication <3-user-management.rst>`_.